How Are Truck Accidents Different From Auto Accidents?

 Have you been injured in a car or truck accident through no fault of your own?
 You may be entitled to compensation.
 Whether you’re involved in a car accident or a truck accident, you may receive compensation for the injuries you’ve sustained.
 There are differences between car and truck accidents, however, including the injuries sustained in them and the causes of the accidents.
-The attorneys at DeMayo Law Offices, LLP have decades of knowledge handling both car and truck accident personal injury cases.
+The attorneys at DeMayo Law Offices have decades of knowledge handling both car and truck accident personal injury cases.
 The experienced attorneys at our law firm can help you.

 Truck Drivers vs. Passenger Vehicle Drivers

 There are dangers associated with driving and riding in a vehicle, whether commercial, such as a semi-truck, or personal.
 To ensure drivers are prepared to operate these vehicles, laws require drivers to first obtain drivers’ licenses.

 To operate a passenger vehicle, you can obtain a driver’s license by taking and passing a knowledge-based driving test and a practical driving test.
 Operating a commercial vehicle requires a commercial drivers’ license, and obtaining a CDL has more requirements than a regular drivers’ license.

 Truck drivers must be 21 years old, submit a medical exam report, and complete extensive truck driving training.
 There are greater repercussions for CDL holders when they violate traffic laws.
 The more stringent requirements for truck drivers reflect the increased danger of truck driving and sharing the roads and highways with passenger vehicles.
 They also highlight the necessity for greater driver experience when operating trucks.

 Truck drivers are governed by different laws and regulations in addition to the laws governing everyday passenger vehicle drivers.